lumicks/pylake/docs/examples/cas9_kymotracking/cas9_kymotracking.rst

     import matplotlib.pyplot as plt
     import numpy as np

+    # Use widget if you're using Jupyter lab or notebook
+    %matplotlib widget

-    # Use notebook if you're in Jupyter Notebook
+    # Use notebook if you're in nbclassic
     # %matplotlib notebook

-    # Use widget (depends on ipympl) if you're using Jupyter lab
-    %matplotlib widget

 Download the kymograph data
 ---------------------------